Josh Rock

-Joshua Christopher Daniel Rock (born 13 April 2001) is a Northern Irish professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number eleven; he reached a peak ranking of world number eight in 2025.
+Joshua Rock (born 13 April 2001) is a Northern Irish professional darts player who competes in Professional Darts Corporation (PDC) events, where he is ranked world number seven.
 Nicknamed "Rocky", he won the PDC World Cup of Darts in 2025, representing Northern Ireland alongside Daryl Gurney.
-Rock has also won 5 PDC ranking titles, including the 2024 Dutch Darts Championship on the European Tour.
-He has made two PDC major semi-finals in 2025: in the UK Open and the World Matchplay.
-He threw his first televised nine-dart finish at the 2022 Grand Slam of Darts in his match against Michael van Gerwen.
+Rock has also won six PDC ranking titles, including two titles on the European Tour.

 In his youth career, Rock found success in the PDC's youth system, most notably winning the PDC World Youth Championship in 2022.
-He also won five PDC Development Tours in 2022.
+He also won five titles on the 2022 PDC Development Tour.
+He threw his first televised nine-dart finish at the 2022 Grand Slam of Darts in his match against Michael van Gerwen.
+In 2025, Rock reached the semi-finals of the UK Open, World Matchplay, and the World Series Finals.

 Early life

 Rock was born on 13 April 2001 in Antrim, County Antrim, Northern Ireland.
 He played for his local football club, Antrim Rovers, as a right-back.
 He later moved to the village of Broughshane.
 He started playing darts competitively in pub leagues at the age of 10 or 11 and began pursuing a career in the sport once he left school at age 16.